arhumzafar/airbnb_amenity/README.md

 this repository contains the work of a project to remake Airbnb's amenity detection using the [Detectron2](https://github.com/facebookresearch/detectron2) object-detection model from FacebookAI.

 Amenity detection can be simply defined as object detection, but for common, everyday items.
 In this case, Airbnb uses detectron2 to identify items within a listing that a possible renter might want to know about.
-You can here more about the motivation behind this here: [Amenity Detection and Beyond](https://medium.com/airbnb-engineering/amenity-detection-and-beyond-new-frontiers-of-computer-vision-at-airbnb-144a4441b72e).
+You can learn more about the motivation behind this here: [Amenity Detection and Beyond](https://medium.com/airbnb-engineering/amenity-detection-and-beyond-new-frontiers-of-computer-vision-at-airbnb-144a4441b72e).

 #### App